9 Drone Moves for Stunning Cinematic Video

 In many cases, a movie starts with a push-in view into a scene, in order to establish the location, to let the viewer feel the place.
 It can be a simple move forward or can be combined with a change of elevation, or a more complex move panning while advancing and raising in elevation

-We can also start with the camera pointing down and then gradually tilting up while advancing, thus revealing new elements in the scene, in this case, be aware of the increase in luminosity when the sky will be included in the scene
+We can also start with the camera pointing down and then gradually tilting up while advancing, thus revealing new elements in the scene.
+In this case, be aware of the increase in luminosity when the sky enters the scene

 Pull out move is ideal for the end of movie